shadowchiki/nvim-cpp-tools/README.md

 - [x] Initialize the attributes of the class with the parameters of the constructor, the search must be by type, if there are several parameters of that type, make a comparison by name, if it does not contain the text, the first attribute found of the same type is put.
 - [ ] Generate getters and setters
 - [x] Select a method and generate it.
+- [ ] Regenerate all Constructors
+- [ ] Regenerate a single Constructor

 ### Refactoring requirements